ihkilz/jitsi_meet/README.md

 #### Support us using our patreon account. https://www.ihkil.com

 Jitsi Meet Plugin for Flutter.
-Supports Android, iOS, and Web platforms.
+Supports Android and iOS.

 "Jitsi Meet is an open-source (Apache) WebRTC JavaScript application that uses Jitsi Videobridge to provide high quality, secure and scalable video conferences."